olefriis/simplepvr/README.md

   * Some better overview pages, e.g. "all children programmes", "all movies this week".
   * Possibility to set up schedules defined by a channel, a start time, and a duration (and a name, probably), so that the web GUI is usable even without XMLTV.
-* Exclude specific programmes from "all with this title".
 * Duplication detection.
-* Visualize conflicts in upcoming recordings.
 * XMLTV import:
   * Let SimplePVR itself fetch XMLTV URLs at specified times of day.
   * Set-up of matching XMLTV IDs to channels could make good use of a GUI.